Research

 We write as we learn.
 Slow essays on language, dialect, and the parts of AI we think the field has been too quick to skip.

-There are technically interesting reasons to start anywhere, but Pakistan is where the technical and the personal sit on top of each other.
+You can prove a language-agnostic pipeline anywhere.
+We prove it first in one of the most dialect-rich regions on Earth — where the technical case and the personal one sit on top of each other.
 A note on the choice.

 There are roughly seven thousand living languages.
 Modern AI serves fewer than fifty in any meaningful sense.
 We think the gap is not a footnote — it's the work.